n-anselm/DataNode/CodeBase/GitHub/GitHub.md

 [GitHub website](https://github.com)

-GitHub considered essential by thousands of programmers.
+GitHub is considered essential by thousands of programmers.